torontocrypto/borgil/README.md

-## Caution: the developer of this project has ghosted leaving this project in an unworkable state
+## Caution: the developer of this project has ghosted leaving this project in an unworkable state.
-## Bug fixes are helpful!

 # Borgil, the multi-purpose messaging bot